Jozhus/Dragon-Curve-Generator/README.md

 # Dragon-Curve-Generator
-Generates a dragon curve, first in binary describing the turns, then draws it using turtle.
+Recursively generates a dragon curve in binary to describe the turns then draws it using turtle.
 The binary is saved as a text file.
 Beware, it gets large fast.

 2015